OnepilotDownload

 Why are people moving from OpenClaw to Hermes in 2026?

-The pull is the self-improving skill loop and persistent memory, plus rapid momentum — Hermes crossed 140k GitHub stars within months of release and has been the most-used agent on OpenRouter.
+The pull is the self-improving skill loop and persistent memory, plus rapid momentum: Dealroom designated Hermes Agent the fastest-growing open-source agent framework of 2026 (Dealroom, 2026), and it has been the most-used agent on OpenRouter.
 OpenClaw remains large and capable, but a lot of the new energy and tutorials have shifted to Hermes.
 That said, momentum is not a reason on its own; run both and keep the one that does your work better.

 What does Onepilot add on top of either agent?